You are currently viewing English Idioms Starting with ‘K’

 Justifications:

-This is an idiom because the phrase does not refer literally to being on a "straight" or "narrow" path but conveys the idea of moral rectitude.The phrase uses a figurative reference to a "path" that symbolizes ethical behavior, so it cannot be understood purely by the literal meanings of the words.
+This is an idiom because the phrase does not refer literally to being on a "straight" or "narrow" path but conveys the idea of moral rectitude.The idiom uses a figurative reference to a "path" that symbolizes ethical behavior, so it cannot be understood purely by the literal meanings of the words.

 Origin: